mishra1010/DataScience/readme.md

  Next session, we will work on imporving read_chunks.py y reading chunks and storing vectors and then run semantic similarity to identify which sentences are similar.

+# Day 143 - Bulk Embeddings and Chunk Loading with Pandas

+pip install pandas

+create embedding by passing list using ollamadocs

+Make Pandas dataframe with all embeddings

+Next we will convert query (ex- where is flexbox taught?) to embeddings (step 4) and match with above embeddings for similarity